Accepting PhD Students

 Overview

-James joined the Department of Chemical Engineering and Analytical Science as a Lecturer in 2013, was promoted to Senior Lecturer in 2018 and to Reader in 2021.
+James joined the Department of Chemical Engineering and as a Lecturer in 2013, was promoted to Senior Lecturer in 2018 and to Reader in 2021.
 His current research interests are focused around industrial biotechnology, fermentation processes and the efficient production and separation of bio-based products, including biosurfactants and biopolymers.
-He is also Programme Director for the MEng with Industrial Experience degree programme.
+James is the Academic Lead for Business Engagement and Innovation for the School of Engineering and Programme Director for the MEng with Industrial Experience degree.
 James is a Co-founder of Holfierm Limited, spun-out from his research group in 2018.
-Holiferm are commercialising biosurfactant production technology and currenlty produce sophorolipid biosurfactants at pilot scale.
+Holiferm have sucessfully commercialised biosurfactant production technology and manufacture sophorolipid biosurfactants at ktonne scale.
 Prior to his Lectureship James worked as a Post-doctoral Research Associate in the Multiphase Processing Group on an EPSRC funded Challenging Engineering Project.

 Opportunities